Many parents worry about introducing the internet to their children.

 - Inappropriate or excessive advertising

-- Temptation to provide personal information to strangers, enticed by the chance to join a club or win a special prize
+- The temptation to provide personal information to strangers, enticed by the chance to join a club or win a special prize

 - Losing time for developing offline social skills